Beyond-Better/bb/docs/development/reference/tool_io.md

 ## Tool Input

 The `inputSchema` defines the structure of "tool use".
 The schema is the input provided by the LLM when running a tool.
 It's passed to `runTool` as `toolUse`.
-It's passed to `formatToolUse` as `toolInput`.
+It's passed to `formatLogEntryToolUse` as `toolInput`.
 The 'tool use' data received from the LLM will always be validated against `inputSchema`.

 ## Tool Results